Looking for TV Sound Solutions?Start shopping

 Now, let's dig into the components you'll need for a complete home theater system.

 A gorgeous picture is the focal point of many home theater systems.
-Virtually all of today's TVs are high-def — they offer a stunning, high-resolution 720p or 1080p picture.
-Now some of them also offer the 3D experience in the comfort of your own home (a compatible 3D Blu-ray player and glasses are required).
+Today's high-def TVs offer a stunning, high-resolution 720p or 1080p picture.
+Some of them also offer the 3D experience in the comfort of your own home (a compatible 3D Blu-ray player and glasses are required).

 Video sources: Blu-ray movies, high-def broadcasts, and more